wessholders/Professional-Portfolio/Professional Paper/README.md

-# Masters of Marine Resource Management Professional Paper
+# MS of Marine Resource Management Professional Paper
 Come learn about the details of how I went about reseraching for my professional paper.